rebsonoliveira/sql-server/samples/features/security/azure-active-directory-auth/token/README.md

 4. Add the certificate as a key for the application you created in Azure AD.
 	- Click the Microsoft Azure Active Directory Module for Windows PowerShell shortcut on desktop to open a Windows PowerShell workspace that has the Azure AD cmdlets.
 	- Copy the following code snippet to a text editor.
+	- `connect-msolservice` will ask for you Azure AD credentials.
+Please be sure to use credentials that are part of Azure AD global admin to connect and to proceed with the scripts below.
 	```
 	connect-msolservice